tonaljs/tonal/packages/music-notation/API.md

 parse('bII') // => [-5]
 ```

-Returns `Array` a coord or null if not valid roman numeral literal
+Returns `Array` the roman number in array-notation or null if not valid numeral

 ## `roman.regex`